 Recommended For You! – Top 10 PhD Scholarships for International Students

 With 11 universities among the global top 300 in the QS World University Rankings, including Université PSL (ranked 50th in the world) and Ecole Polytechnique (65th).
 France offers low PhD tuition fees at its public universities.
 Although the fee may be higher in a Grande École, public universities in France will charge a nominal fee of approximately €380 (~US$440) a year.
-Top student cities in France include Lyon, Toulouse and of course Paris – which is consistently ranked in the top five of the QS Best Student Cities index thanks to its low tuition fees and high concentration of internationally recognized universities.
+Top student cities in France include Lyon, Toulouse, and of course Paris – which consistently ranks in the top five of the QS Best Student Cities index thanks to its low tuition fees and high concentration of internationally recognized universities.

-Finland: Tuition fees are completely free for all PhD students in Finland, regardless of nationality.
+Tuition fees are completely free for all PhD students in Finland, regardless of nationality.
 And Finnish capital Helsinki, ranked 75th in the QS Best Student Cities, is home to two of the world’s top 150 universities, the University of Helsinki and Aalto University.
 Also noteworthy are Finland’s wide, open spaces and incredible natural phenomena such as the eerie midnight sun and the gorgeous Aurora Borealis, which fires up the Finnish night sky about 10 to 20 nights a year.

-Norway: tuition at public universities in Norway is free for all students, regardless of nationality.
+Tuition at public universities in Norway is free for all students, regardless of nationality.
 You will need to pay a small semester student union fee to cover things like exams and sports facilities, which is typically no more than NOK 300-600.
 Of course, as with all Nordic countries, living costs are still high, meaning you’ll likely want to find a scholarship to help.
 In terms of universities, there are four Norwegian universities in the QS World University Rankings, led by the University of Oslo at 135th.